Skip to content

 event: recipe_ingested

-Fields: - description (required): what this projection does - event (required): the single event that triggers this projection - models (required): list of schema names from models that this projection writes into - environment (optional): list of environment entry names injected as context.env.<name> - telemetry (optional): list of telemetry sink names callable as context.telemetry.<name>(payload)
+Fields: - description (required): what this projection does - event (required): the single event that triggers this projection - model (optional): the schema name from models that this projection writes into - adapter (required when model is set, and rejected without it): which of that model's declared adapters this projection writes through - environment (optional): list of environment entry names injected as context.env.<name> - telemetry (optional): list of telemetry sink names callable as context.telemetry.<name>(payload)

-Gen generates: gen_int/python/projection/<projection_name>_projection.py — a context dataclass and a Protocol stub, plus src/projection/<projection_name>.py (skipped if already exists):
+generate static generates: gen_int/python/projection/<projection_name>_projection.py — a context dataclass and a Protocol stub:

 # AUTO-GENERATED — do not edit